Node.js Async Iterators: for await...of, Streams, and Backpressure

 }

-Chain them: filter(map(source, transform), predicate).
+}You can chain them as filter(map(source, transform), predicate).
 Each stage pulls from the previous stage, transforms, and yields.
-The pull-based nature means only one item flows through the entire pipeline at a time.
-There's no intermediate buffering between stages (beyond what each async iterator implementation might buffer internally).
-This is lazy evaluation -- no work happens until the final consumer asks for a value.
+Because the chain is pull-based, only one item flows through this generator chain at a time.
+There is no intermediate buffering between stages beyond what each async iterator implementation might buffer internally.
+Work starts when the final consumer asks for a value.

 stream.pipeline() with Async Generators

-Since Node 13, stream.pipeline() (covered in Chapter 3) accepts async generators as transform stages.
-You can mix streams and generators in a single pipeline:
+The same generator stages can also participate in stream pipelines.
+Since Node 13, stream.pipeline() (covered in Chapter 3) accepts async generators as transform stages, so a pipeline can mix streams and generators:

 await pipeline(